n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 }
 ```

-As the code shown above, we gonna deal with `backcmd` earlier than `listcmd`.
+As the code is shown above, we gonna deal with `backcmd` earlier than `listcmd`.
-Also we can parse the first command normally, and check if we need to parse the `backcmd`.
+Also, we can parse the first command normally, and check if we need to parse the `backcmd`.
 For example, we have a command "echo 1 & ls".

 ```c